sagemath/trac_to_gh/Issue 8787.md

 # Issue 8787: upgrade the openssl optional spkg to version 1.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8787

 Original creator: was